The effect of side walls on the stability of falling films: Introduction

-{With regards to the linear stability of laterally confined falling films (biglobal stability), \cite{vlachogiannis2010effect} experimentally analyzed long wave perturbations.
-They showed that the critical Reynolds number $Re_c$ increases significantly as the channel width decreases, while it converges to the two dimensional theoretical value as channel width increases.
-They also showed that this effect is more obvious for small inclination angles. \cite{pollak2011side} investigated the influence of the contact angle at the side walls on the onset of the stability.
+{ With regards to the linear stability of laterally confined falling films (biglobal stability), \cite{vlachogiannis2010effect} and \cite{georgantaki2011measurements} experimentally studied long-wave perturbations in narrow channels.
+The earlier showed that the critical Reynolds number ($Re_c$) increases significantly as the channel width decreases, while it converges to the two dimensional theoretical value as channel width increases.
+The latter, \cite{georgantaki2011measurements}, confirmed the aforementioned observation, and additionally showed that surface tension, opposed to classical stability, has a drastic effect on the longwave instability threshold.
+They showed that the deviation in the critical Reynolds number due to spanwise confinement is strongly enhanced as the ratio between capillary and viscous forces increases.} \cite{pollak2011side} investigated the influence of the contact angle at the side walls on the onset of the stability.
 Experiments showed a significant change in the neutral stability curve between two different contact angles, but with no structural modification on the neutral curves.
 Most recently, \cite{kogel2020stability} performed experiments for a wide range of forcing frequencies and Reynolds numbers.
 They showed that the side walls can have a dramatic effect on the shape of the neutral curve by causing a fragmentation due a selective damping of the instability at moderate frequency range.
-They concluded that the damping effect is independent of the inclination angle and only depends on the channel width.}
+They concluded that the damping effect is independent of the inclination angle and only depends on the channel width.

 {While the effect of spanwise confinement on the stability of falling films is not properly investigated from the theoretical perspective, there are several examples in the literature for other flow configurations. \cite{tatsumi1990stability} formulated two Orr-Sommerfeld like equations to study the the stability of laminar flow in a rectangular duct.
 Their stability analysis showed that the critical Reynolds number increases monotonically with decreasing the aspect ratio of the duct, thus a stabilising effect is observed. \cite{theofilis2004viscous} showed similar results solving the full linearized Navier-Stokes equations.
 More recently, \cite{lefauve2018structure} and \cite{ducimetiere2021effects} studied the effect of spanwise confinement on stratified shear instabilities showing that the lateral confinement has a stabilising effect. }